SELKO FYTERA LACTECO

 You can access all of our documentation about the science behind Selko products and services as well as Selko technical bulletins about ruminant challenges and technical product data sheets.

-Managing the beef calf colostrum deficiency in beef calves with Selko Fytera Lacteco.
+Managing the beef calf colostrum deficiency in beef calves with Fytera Lacteco.

-Feeding Selko Fytera Lacteco to beef cows resulted in an increase fat level and of IgA and IgG levels in colostrum, resulting in an improvement of maternal antibody transfer to beef calves and an increase in weaning weight.
+Feeding Fytera Lacteco to beef cows can assist in increasing fat level and of IgA and IgG levels in colostrum, resulting in an improvement of maternal antibody transfer to beef calves and an increase in weaning weight.
 Results of a trial carried out by the South Dakota Sate University were presented at ASAS.

 Or visit our download center for more information: